 Download the application note for more results.

-Microbubble generation is an area of growing interest in the microfluidic community for its potential in diverse applications (industry, life science, medicine and material science).
 We here show that the production of microbubbles using the double emulsion RayDrop technique is well-suited to control the size and the monodispersity of microbubbles.
 Of note, the geometry of the nozzle only impacts the size of the bubble while it is decoupled from the continuous-phase flow rate.

 For more information or a technical discussionContact us